Steady showers in several parts of country hit normal life, 3 die in rain-related incident in Raj

 Heavy showers lashed several parts of the country on Friday with three people getting killed in a rain-related incident in Rajasthan while the flood in Assam claimed two more lives even as 13 NDRF teams were deployed across Gujarat due to widespread downpour inundating many parts of the state.
 Union Home Minister Amit Shah spoke to Gujarat Chief Minister and took stock of the situation arising due to the heavy rains and waterlogging and said that if necessary, more NDRF teams will be sent to the state.

-Heavy rains in Rajasthan's state capital Jaipur claimed the lives of three people in Kanota area.
+Heavy rains in Rajasthan's state capital Jaipur claimed the lives of three people who were killed after their car was swept away by strong water currents while crossing a bridge in Kanota area where a dam had overflowed.
 Three hours of incessant rain resulted in waterlogging in several parts and scores of vehicles being stranded on roads.
 As the city’s low-lying areas were inundated, 50 families were moved to safer places.
 At least 225 roads, including 12 state highways, were closed following a heavy spell of rains in many parts of Gujarat following which the National Disaster Response Force (NDRF) teams were deployed across the state.
 On Thursday night, the NDRF and Morbi district administration rescued six villagers, who were stuck in a causeway on a seasonal river near Amran village in the district, additional chief secretary (revenue) Pankaj Kumar said.

 As many as 100 people stranded in low-lying areas such as Parvat Patiya and Puna Gam of Surat city were shifted to safer places.
 "Gujarat has already received 70 per cent of its total rainfall as on today (Friday).
 Widespread rains are expected to continue in the next five days, with heavy showers in several parts of the state on Friday and Saturday," said Jayanta Sarkar, director of state meteorological centre.